Enhanced Safety Policies

 In order to maximize the safety of the public during the Detroit Free Press/Talmer Bank Marathon we need your support.
 Please review the following security-related items:

-- Participants are asked not to bring or wear backpacks or duffle bags to the Detroit Free Press/Talmer Bank Marathon event.
+- Participants and spectators are asked not to bring or wear backpacks or duffle bags to the Detroit Free Press/Talmer Bank Marathon event.
 Please be aware that all bags and backpacks will be subject to search by security personnel.